galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ```
 3. Create Weblogic Domain
 We will use create-domain.sh in weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv to create domain.
-Firstly, create a copy of create-domain-inputs.yaml and name domain1.yaml, change the following inputs:
+Firstly, create a copy of create-domain-inputs.yaml and name domain1.yaml, change the following inputs.
+* image: change to docker path of the image, with value store/oracle/weblogic:12.2.1.3.
+* imagePullSecretName: change to docker credential you create just now, named regcred in this example.
+* exposeAdminNodePort: set true, as we will use admin console portal to manage WebLogic Server.
+* persistentVolumeClaimName: we will persist data to azurefile in this example.

 ```
 image: store/oracle/weblogic:12.2.1.3
 imagePullSecretName: regcred